RandomcodeDev/chifir-engine/README.md

 - Windows
   - Windows is the most actively developed platform
   - Windows XP and later are supported
+  - I'm working on getting Windows 2000 to work
   - UWP support seems to work
   - Nothing is statically imported from system libraries, it's all done at runtime
-  - Most features are implemented with native functions in `ntdll.dll` that have been around since Windows XP, rather than using `kernel32.dll`
+  - Most features are implemented with native functions in `ntdll.dll` that have been around since Windows 2000/XP, rather than using `kernel32.dll`
 - Linux
   - Linux is usually mostly up to date with Windows
   - glibc is the only libc I've tested with